Originally posted 2008-11-06 07:07:54. Republished by Blog Post Promoter

 In this type of knitting the background is one color and the motifs another, although the color used for the motif can change row by row.
 Far less common is Fair Isle with more than two colors in a row, although my inspiration sweater did that.

 One cool way to adapt Fair Isle to needlepoint is to use an overdyed thread for the background, especially one which has shades of the same color.
 This adds a nice layer of texture similar to knitting with hand-dyed yarns.
 The solid colored motifs stand out nicely against it.
+You can also use several different threads in close colors, done in random lengths for a similar look.

 Here’s the chart for the Twinchy.
 To make it easier to see, I kept the background blank.
-The motifs are repeated on top and bottom with the glue motif as the center.
+The motifs are repeated on top and bottom with the blue motif as the center.
 Because these motifs are narrow, I made them all one color.

 Fair Isle and related techniques are considered advanced knitting techniques because you are knitting with multiple colors in the same row.
 But for needlepoint, it is an easy technique.